luisbocanegra/linux-guide-split-audio-ports/README.md

 2. Next we need to modify the mixer path in `/etc/alsa-card-profile/mixer/paths/` that matches the speakers port, in my case is `analog-output-speaker`.

-    It is **crucial** to pick the correct one, to verify you did, change `description-key` value to something else (e.g. by removing the last letter) and restart pipewire (`systemctl restart --user pipewire pipewire-pulse pipewire.socket wireplumber`) the mixer path file name will show in pavucontrol or `pactl list sinks` instead of the actual port name:
+    It is **crucial** to pick the correct one, to verify you did:

+    Change `description-key` value to something else (e.g. by removing the last letter) and restart pipewire (`systemctl restart --user pipewire pipewire-pulse pipewire.socket wireplumber`).
+In my case it's `description-key = analog-output-speaker`

+    The mixer path file name will show in pavucontrol or `pactl list sinks` instead of the actual port name and `type:` will become `Unknown`:

     ```yaml
+    # BEFORE changing description-key
     Ports:
+        analog-output-speaker: Speakers (type: Speaker, priority: 10000, availability group: Legacy 4, available)
+    # AFTER changing description-key
+    Ports:
         analog-output-speaker: analog-output-speaker (type: Unknown, priority: 10000, availability group: Legacy 4, available)
     ```

+    Once verified, change the `description-key` back to the default value

-3. Delete all the other files in `/etc/alsa-card-profile/mixer/paths/` leaving only your mixer path and the common file e.g:
+3. Delete all the other files in `/etc/alsa-card-profile/mixer/paths/` leaving only your mixer path (in my case is `analog-output-speaker`) and the common file e.g:

     ```sh
     sudo find /etc/alsa-card-profile/mixer/paths/ -type f ! -name 'analog-output-speaker.conf' ! -name 'analog-output.conf.common' -exec rm -f {} +
     ```

-4. Change the `description-key` back to the default, then:
+4. Edit the mixer path to disable Jack detection and auto-muting:

    - Set `state.plugged = unknown` inside the **Jack** section that best matches the wired port name of your card, in my case is `analog-output-headphones` so I use `[Jack Headphone]` one: